 Can home daycare providers get childcare grants?

 Yes.
 Licensed family home daycare providers can access most childcare funding programs that center-based providers access, at amounts appropriate to their scale.
 CACFP is fully available to home providers through state sponsoring organizations.
 CCDF quality improvement grants including training reimbursements and facility improvement funds are available in most states.
 State QRIS bonuses are available to home providers who achieve a rated quality level.
-ARP stabilization grants were distributed to home providers in most states.
+The federal ARPA stabilization grants that were distributed to home providers through 2023–24 have closed (see above), but several states now fund their own facility grants for home providers — Colorado's Family Child Care Home Facilities Improvement Grant (up to $5,000) is a current example.
 The main exclusion: most large foundation grants ($100K+) go to organizations, not individual providers.
 For most home providers, CACFP + CCDF quality grants + state QRIS bonuses are the primary funding streams, together worth $10,000–$25,000/year for an active provider.

 How do I find childcare grants in my state?

 Three starting points: (1) Your state's lead agency for childcare — typically the state Department of Social Services, Department of Health, or Office of Child Care.
-Search "[state] Office of Child Care" to find them; they administer CCDF quality improvement grants and any remaining stabilization programs.
+Search "[state] Office of Child Care" to find them; they administer CCDF quality improvement grants and any current state-funded facility or workforce programs (the federal ARPA stabilization program itself has closed — see above).
 (2) Your local childcare resource and referral agency (CCR&R) — find your local CCR&R at childcareaware.org; they know all local, state, and federal programs available in your specific county.
 (3) The USDA Food and Nutrition Service state directory for CACFP — search "USDA CACFP [state]" to find your state sponsoring organization.
 Using GrantCompass to search your specific situation can also surface programs relevant to your license type, location, and business size in one place.

 Does the Section 45F credit apply to for-profit childcare businesses?

 Section 45F is an employer credit — it applies to any employer (for-profit or nonprofit) who provides childcare facilities or resource and referral services for their own employees.
 A for-profit childcare center cannot claim §45F for the care it provides to its clients' children (that's the business, not an employee benefit).
 However, a for-profit childcare center CAN claim §45F for childcare it provides to its own employees' children — this edge case requires careful documentation and should be structured with CPA guidance.
-The more common application for childcare businesses: use the §45F credit as a sales pitch when approaching large employers about contracted employer-sponsored slots — the credit makes the employer-funded childcare arrangement tax-efficient for the business client, which makes it easier to close the contract.
+The more common application for childcare businesses: use the §45F credit as a sales pitch when approaching large employers about contracted employer-sponsored slots — the credit makes the employer-funded childcare arrangement tax-efficient for the business client, which makes it easier to close the contract, and it's a stronger pitch in 2026 now that the rate is 40% (or 50%) instead of 25%.

 Related funding guides